Is Addiction a Disease Or a Choice?

 The Reward System

 Our reward system is made up of parts of the brain.
 These parts are in charge of rewarding us when we do something we like.
-Things like eating our favorite food, spending time with friends, working out, etc. The reward comes in chemical dopamine.
+Things like eating our favorite food, spending time with friends, working out, etc. The reward comes in the form of dopamine production.
 The brain releases dopamine when we do something enjoyable.

 Studies have indicated that addiction changes the areas of the brain that are in charge of: